cyberaguiar/ine-challenges/web-application-penetration-testing/sql-injection/challenge-4.md

 So, we have a query with 6 columns.

-Now try yo pass a union query with numbers.
+Now try to pass a union query with numbers.

 ```